Harmonic Series Calculator

 Highlights

-Built-in highlight groups flag partials that form the natural harmonic chord, just-intonation perfect fifths, the harmonic seventh (1:4:5:7 ratio), and every individual partial group (third, fifth, seventh, ninth, eleventh).
+Built-in highlight groups flag partials that form the natural harmonic chord, just-intonation perfect fifths, the harmonic seventh sonority (partials 4:5:6:7), and every individual partial group (third, fifth, seventh, ninth, eleventh, thirteenth).
 Each group gets its own color so you can read the structure at a glance.
+Microtonal partials (7, 11, 13 and their octaves) are labelled inline with their named just-intonation ratio.

 Who this is for

-Spectral composers mapping a specific fundamental onto orchestration.
-Sound design and synthesis students learning why a sawtooth sounds different from a square.
-Brass players studying why their natural harmonics drift from equal temperament.
-Ear training — you learn the flat seventh partial by hearing it against a 12-TET minor seventh.
+This module is built for anyone who works from the overtone series down.
+Spectral composers use it to map a specific fundamental onto orchestration, sound-design and synthesis students use it to understand why a sawtooth sounds different from a square, and brass players use it to study why their natural harmonics drift from equal temperament.
+It is also a direct ear-training tool: you learn the flat seventh partial by hearing it against a 12-TET minor seventh.
 For combination tones and difference frequencies between multiple input frequencies, use Spectral Calculator.